FrankenBunny/marquee-rental-webapp/README.md

 11. You can now access the database using pgadmin.

 > [!CAUTION]
-> You need to use `docker-compose --profile tools down` to properly stop the pgadmin container.
+> You need to use `docker compose --profile tools down` to properly stop the pgadmin container.

 ### 🚀 NPM Scripts for Docker

-Skip the long `docker-compose` commands with these handy npm scripts.
+Skip the long `docker compose` commands with these handy npm scripts.
 Just make sure you have your `.env` file in place.

 #### 🔧 Available Commands